kakilian/red-nose-rebels/README.md

 - **Seasonal Events:** Limited-time boards, dice, or challenges tied to holidays.
 - **Custom Challenges:** Users can create and share their own tracks or game scenarios.
 - **Social Sharing:** Share results, victories, or funny moments on social media.

+## Tools and Technologies

+For this project, we used the following tools and technologies:

+- **HTML** – for structuring the game and creating interactive elements.
+- **CSS** – for styling, layout, and animations.
+- **JavaScript** – for implementing game logic, dice rolls, and token movement.
+- **GitHub** – for version control and collaboration.
+- **Balsamiq** – for wireframing and planning the user interface.
+- **VS Code** – as our primary code editor for development.